alfabank/ncache/readme.md

 # NCache

-**Version 0.0.1**
+**Version 0.1.0**

 ## Purpose
-Lightweight node.js module for cache data in memory.
+Lightweight node.js and browser module for cache data in memory.

 ## Features
 - lightweight script;
 - easy to use;
-- no requires except node.js.
+- no requires except node.js or browser.

 ## Installation
 Via [npm](http://github.com/isaacs/npm):